elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-steps-involved-in-constructing-a-truth-table-and-how-are-critical-rows-identified.md

 _schema: default
 id: 170220
 date: 2025-02-06
-title: >-
-    What are the steps involved in constructing a truth table, and how are critical rows identified?
+title: What are the steps involved in constructing a truth table, and how are critical rows identified?
-article_title: >-
-    What are the steps involved in constructing a truth table, and how are critical rows identified?
+article_title: What are the steps involved in constructing a truth table, and how are critical rows identified?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains the systematic steps for constructing a truth table, determining critical rows where hypotheses are true, and evaluating the validity of an argument based on the truth values of the conclusion.
+    This content describes the systematic steps to construct a truth table for logical arguments and explains how to identify critical rows that determine the validity of conclusions based on the truth values of hypotheses.
   page_keywords: >-
-    truth table, constructing truth table, hypothesises, critical rows, truth values, evaluating arguments, premises, conclusion, validity
+    truth table, constructing truth table, critical rows, evaluate arguments, hypotheses, conclusion, logical validity, truth values, premise evaluation
 author: QuickTakes
 question: >-
     What are the steps involved in constructing a truth table, and how are critical rows identified?